Race to breach China market heats up for U.S. sports

 While pitchers from Japan, South Korea and Taiwan have been flying the flag for Asia in Major League Baseball, there are few players for Chinese fans to connect with.

-The International Olympic Committee's decision to drop baseball (and softball) from the programme has also not helped MLB's cause in China.
+The International Olympic Committee's decision to drop baseball (and softball) from the program has also not helped MLB's cause in China.

 However, Small said MLB had helped build a strong Chinese national team and that they were working with the IOC and the International Baseball Federation to get the sport back into the Olympics.